-P. Fire and Life Safety
+Fire and Life Safety

 Through strict code compliance, the property design shall provide a safe environment for all tenants.
 Compliance with the Life Safety Code for new construction is required for the following regardless of local building authority enforcement: stairs, handrails, guardrails, smoke detectors, carbon monoxide detectors, fire alarms, and unit fire separation (attic draft stops, fire/smoke separations, rated party walls and floor/ceiling components, and caulking of all penetrations in the fire assemblies).
 Life Safety items that do not meet current codes will not be 'grandfathered' in.
 Adherence to the most recently adopted editions of the South Carolina State Codes is required.
 This includes but is not limited to:

 - Smoke detectors must be hard-wired and located per code for all construction, either rehabilitation or new.
 SC Housing will not waive this requirement for rehabilitation proposals.
-Carbon Monoxide Detectors shall be in accordance with NFPA 101 Life Safety Code and NFPA 720. - 2.
-Fire alarms and sprinklers must meet fire department, state and local code requirements. - 3.
-Attics must be constructed or rebuilt to meet all current fire and life safety codes, regardless of the requirements of the local building authority.
-These include draft stop walls, and rated ceiling, floor, and wall assemblies. - 4.
-All through-penetrations of smoke walls, draft stops, and rated assemblies must meet current fire codes. - 5.
-Multi Family buildings with existing exterior wooden stair systems may not be repaired.
-Instead they must be replaced in their entirety with new galvanized steel (field painted) and or concrete stair systems. - 6.
-Projects shall comply with all disaster mitigation-related requirements of the latest editions of the applicable mandatory State Minimum Standards as adopted and amended by South Carolina, and with all local ordinances regarding disaster mitigation.
-Such as but not limited to Hurricane, Earthquake and Flood requirements. - 7.
+Carbon Monoxide Detectors shall be in accordance with NFPA 101 Life Safety Code and NFPA 720. - Fire alarms and sprinklers must meet fire department, state and local code requirements. - Attics must be constructed or rebuilt to meet all current fire and life safety codes, regardless of the requirements of the local building authority.
+These include draft stop walls, and rated ceiling, floor, and wall assemblies. - All through-penetrations of smoke walls, draft stops, and rated assemblies must meet current fire codes. - Existing exterior wooden stair systems may not be repaired.
+Instead they must be replaced in their entirety with new galvanized steel (field painted) and or concrete stair systems. - Projects shall comply with all disaster mitigation-related requirements of the latest editions of the applicable mandatory State Minimum Standards as adopted and amended by South Carolina, and with all local ordinances regarding disaster mitigation.

 Life Safety items that do not meet current codes will not be 'grandfathered' in.
 SC Housing may allow an outcome at a standard lower than new construction requirements based on documentation from the authorized local code enforcement official(s).